 Currently, in North Carolina, there are more than 4,800 open clinical trials.
 This includes trials that are active as well as enrolling by invitation and preparing to recruit.

-NCBiotech has convened a group of industry and academic partners in this sector, called the North Carolina CRO Collaborative, to address challenges and develop solutions that will strengthen the CRO industry in North Carolina.
+NCBiotech has convened a group of industry and academic partners in this sector, called the North Carolina CRO Collaborative, to address challenges and develop solutions that will strengthen the CRO sector in North Carolina.
 One goal of this dedicated initiative is to grow the clinical trial management workforce in North Carolina.
 Learn more about the Collaborative.

 The North Carolina CRO Collaborative was brought together to address and support the needs of the CRO industry.
 The immediate goals of the CRO Collaborative are to improve and expand clinical-based workforce development in North Carolina through curriculum enhancement and development as well as increase awareness of CRO industry trends and career opportunities throughout the state.